You may receive the adverse notice reason of “credit card denied, unable to verify identity of applicant”, when you have not been approved for credit.

 For example, someone unbeknownst to you may have attempted to open a credit card under your name, providing inaccurate personal details.

-This can lead to credit reports or other sources of information to retain incorrect personal or professional data.
+These scenarios can lead to credit reports or other sources of information to retain incorrect personal or professional data.

 Grab a hold of your credit report in the off chance that your are denied credit, so that you can rule out this possibility.